How to get a job in retail management, by Tesco graduates

 Claire says: ‘I studied history and graduate managers from non-related subjects are more common than you might think.
 My degree improved my analytical skills because I could read and understand data and form opinions from it.
 I had also learned to debate and discuss.

 ‘As for experience, I had worked in Greggs but really I was a novice in retail so it was a daunting transition and I would recommend getting more experience first.
-However, I had played international netball and was captain of the netball team at university so I was used to that team atmosphere you get in retail and knew how to work hard together to achieve a common goal.
+However, I had played international netball and was captain of the netball team at university so I was used to the team atmosphere you get in retail and knew how to work hard to achieve a common goal.
 Because I had experience of engaging and leading people, I was confident in the different scenarios and group exercises at the assessment centres.’

 Luke says: ‘It surprised me how much responsibility I got so early on.
 I started on day one and had an orientation.
 Then on day two, I went to my store and I was a line manager.
 I felt that, as a graduate, I was expected to be the future of the company and should hit the ground running.
 That being said, it wasn’t too daunting because I had a lot of support; coming in as a graduate was nothing new to the store and my colleagues were very welcoming and encouraging.’